sagarparmar881/real-time-face-recognition-from-multiple-camera/readme.md

 3. `face_recognition.py`

-This step will call the camera for real-time face recognition; / This part will implement real-time face recognition;
+This step will call the camera for real-time face recognition.
+This part will implement real-time face recognition;

   - Compare the captured face data with the previously stored face data to calculate the Euclidean distance, so as to determine whether they are the same person.
   - Compare the faces captured from camera with the faces you have registered which are saved in features_all.csv.